rastrau/geowebforum-scraper/README.md

 - `en` (real): probability in the interval of 0 to 1 of the post being in English.
 - `thread_id` (int, foreign key): numeric ID of the geowebforum thread that contains this post.
 - `topic_id` (int, foreign key): numeric ID of the geowebforum topic that contains this post.

+## Analyses
+The folder `example-analyses` contains eamples how the data can be queried and further analysed:
+- `Count-post-languages.sql`
+- `Find-longest-threads.sql`
+- `Find-posts-per-author.sql`

 ## Final notes
 This code was written for a private project investigating the Swiss GIS community.
 It is definitely a bit rough around the edges, doesn't have proper logging or full-fledged exception handling.